-1. Whom should I contact in case I have a question which is not answered below?
+1. Whom should I contact in case I have a question that is not answered below?

-We will aim to answer your question within 48 hours but please understand that our time is limited and that you should always check the following Q&A first.
+We will answer your questions within 48 hours when possible but please understand that our time is limited and that you should check the following Q&A first.

 2. What does the Migration Media Award consist of?

 The Migration Media Award is a competition which offers the winning journalists prizes in the form of contracts to work on a second production related to migration in the Euro-Mediterranean region; this second production needs to be based on the pitch proposal submitted as part of the journalist’s application submitted via the online application form.
-There will be up to 36 winners in total as the competition will be run in four categories – TV, radio, online and print – and in three languages – English, French and Arabic.
+There will be up to 48 winners in total as the competition will be run in six categories – TV, radio, online, print, multimedia and photo – and in three languages – English, French and Arabic.
 In case the original story was published in another language from the Euro-Mediterranean region, the entry must be accompanied by a translation into English, or French or Arabic.

 There will be up to three winners in each language and category – 1st, 2nd and 3rd prize.
 Note that there is no language category for the photo award.
-All winners will be offered a contract for a second production based on their pitch proposal while all first prize winners will also be invited and sponsored to receive their prize at the award ceremony taking place on 22nd June 2017 in Malta.
+All winners will be offered a contract for a second production based on their pitch proposal while all first prize winners will also be invited and sponsored to receive their prize at the award ceremony taking place in September 2018.

-3. Which migration topics can and should my submitted story cover?
+3. Which migration topics should my submitted story cover?

 4. What are the media categories of the award?

 The 2018 edition will accept only mid-length to long formats.
-The award scheme foresees a first, second and third prize for each category, and for each of the three eligible languages Arabic, French and English, i.e. up to 48 winners.
+The award scheme foresees a first, second and third prize for each category, and for each of the three eligible languages Arabic, French and English (with exclusion of photos), i.e. up to 48 winners.
 Awards will amount from 750 to 7000 euros.
 Please see further below for more details on languages and their eligibility.

-In order to participate, you need to submit a complete entry via the online application form; only entries with the following five mandatory elements will be considered complete and will be eligible:
+In order to participate, you need to submit a complete entry; only entries with the following five mandatory elements will be considered complete and will be eligible:

 - An already published story dealing with the above detailed four themes on migration in the Euro-Mediterranean region.
 The story must have been published between the 15 April 2017 and 15 May 2018 and proof of publication must be provided.
 Earlier published stories cannot be accepted.

-- A 300 words (max.) presentation of the published story, in Arabic, English or French detailing the making off, the reason/ newsworthiness for the angle chosen, particularly any difficulties encountered during production and/or other important elements that need to be considered for better understanding and evaluating its production and publication.
+- A 300 words (max.) presentation of the published story, in Arabic, English or French detailing the making off, the reason/newsworthiness for the angle chosen, particularly any difficulties encountered during production and/or other important elements that need to be considered for better understanding and evaluating the conditions of its production and publication.

-- A 300 words (max.) synopsis/pitch in Arabic, English or French for the production of a further story related to the above detailed four themes on migration in the Euro-Mediterranean region; it may or may not include elements of the original (i.e. already published) story dealing with migration.
+- A 300 words (max.) synopsis/pitch in Arabic, English or French for the production of a further story related to the above detailed four themes on migration in the Euro-Mediterranean region.

-- A letter of intent from a media outlet to publish a further story which would be funded and produced if winning the award.
+- A letter of intent from a media outlet to publish a further story which would be funded and produced if the award is won.